Software-Improvement-Group/sigridci/docs/client-script-usage.md

 ## Environment requirements

+- Docker
+- If you're *not* using Docker and instead use your own environment:
   - Python 3.7 or higher
   - Git

-Sigrid CI is used in a wide variety of environments, including custom runners and on-premise installations.
-For this reason, the script intentionally does not have any dependencies, since [PIP](https://pypi.org/project/pip/) is not always available in the environments where Sigrid CI is used.
-This is also the reason why the client script is provided as a script that runs locally: Sigrid CI is used by many organizations that are unable to run [Docker](https://www.docker.com) containers in their environment.
+  - To support custom runners and on-premise installations, the Sigrid CI client script intentionally does not have any [PIP](https://pypi.org/project/pip/) dependencies.

 ## Command line options